-Adrian (AJ) Ballantyne is a former elite men’s and mixed netball player, and has turned his love of the game into a coaching career spanning more than 10 years, including the last eight as a coach in Victoria’s elite competition, the Victorian Netball League.
+Adrian (AJ) Ballantyne is a former elite men’s and mixed netball player, and has turned his love of the game into a coaching career spanning more than 10 years, including the last nine as a coach in Victoria’s elite competition, the Victorian Netball League.

 In 2017 he joined Hawks Netball and in 2018 coached the club’s Division 1 team to its first Division 1 premiership since 2012.